-This document provides a detailed introduction for beginners on how to quickly use RKNN-Toolkit2 on a computer to perform model conversion and deploy it to a edg2l board using RKNPU2.
+This document provides a detailed introduction for beginners on how to quickly use RKNN-Toolkit2 on a computer to perform model conversion and deploy it to a Edge 2L board using RKNPU2.
 The examples used in this document are integrated into the RKNN Model Zoo.

 The version information we are using is as follows: